mghlm/Bank/README.md

 So that I can keep track of when I spent money
 I would like my statement to include date for activity

-As a bank customer
-So that I can have some fun
-I would like to be able to withdraw money from my bank account
 ```